Leslie Groves: Manhattan Project

 The Manhattan Engineer District (MED) was formally established by the Chief of Engineers, Major General Eugene Reybold on 16 August 1942.
 The name was chosen by Groves and MED's district engineer, Colonel James C. Marshall.
 Like other engineer districts, it was named after the city where its headquarters was located, at 270 Broadway.
-Unlike the others, however, it had no geographic boundaries, only a mission: to develop an atomic bomb.
-Moreover, Marshall had the authority of a division engineer head and reported directly to Reybold.
-Although Reybold was satisfied with the progress being made, Dr. Vannevar Bush was less so.
+Unlike the others, it had no geographic boundaries, only a mission: to develop an atomic bomb.
+Marshall had the authority of a division engineer head and reported directly to Reybold.

+Although Reybold was satisfied with the progress being made, Vannevar Bush was less so.
 He felt that aggressive leadership was required, and suggested the appointment of a prestigious officer as overall project director.
 Somervell, now Chief of Army Service Forces, recommended Groves.
 Somervell met Groves outside the hearing room where Groves had been testifying before a United States Congress committee on military housing and informed him that "The Secretary of War has selected you for a very important assignment, and the President has approved the selection ...
 If you do the job right, it will win the war."
-Groves could not hide his disappointment at not receiving a combat assignment: "Oh, that thing," he replied.
+Groves could not hide his disappointment at not receiving a combat assignment: "Oh, that thing," he replied (having heard of the Manhattan Project).

 Groves met with Major General Wilhelm D. Styer in his office at the Pentagon to discuss the details.
 They agreed that in order to avoid suspicion, Groves would continue to supervise the Pentagon project.
 He would be promoted to brigadier general, as it was felt that the title "general" would hold more sway with the academic scientists working on the Manhattan Project.
-Groves therefore waited until his promotion came through on 23 September 1942 before assuming his new command.
+Groves therefore waited until his promotion came through on 23 September 1942 before assuming his new command so the scientists (in academia the prerogatives of rank were more important than in the Army) would think of him as a general rather than a promoted colonel.
 His orders placed him directly under Somervell rather than Reybold, with Marshall now answerable to Groves.

 Groves was given authority to sign contracts for the project from 1 September 1942.

-Under Secretary of War Robert P. Patterson (retrospectively) delegated his authority from the President under the War Powers Act of 1941 in a memorandum to Groves dated 17 April 1944.
-Groves delegated the authority to Nichols, except that contracts of $5 million or more required his authority.
-The written authority was only given in 1944 when Nichols was about to sign a contract with Du Pont, and it was found that Nichols original authority to sign project contracts from Colonel Marshall was based on a verbal authority from Styer, and Nichols only had the low delegated authority of a divisional engineer.
+The Under Secretary of War, Robert P. Patterson, retrospectively delegated his authority from the President under the War Powers Act of 1941 in a memorandum to Groves dated 17 April 1944.
+Groves delegated the authority to Kenneth Nichols, except for contracts of $5 million or more that required his authority.
+The written authority was only given in 1944 when Nichols was about to sign a contract with Du Pont, and it was found that Nichols's original authority to sign project contracts for Marshall was based on a verbal authority from Styer, and Nichols only had the low delegated authority of a divisional engineer.